 Examples are: fresh fish processing, delicatessen processing (crayfish, crabs, calamari, oysters etc) freezing process, salmon substitute production and canning.

-In general, the wastewater contamination fluctuates, with a high percentage of organic material (undissolved remains, grease, cooking oils, proteins, spices, vegetables, as well as sugar, vinegar) and with high concentration of salt, chlorine, cleaning, colouring and disinfection agents.
+In general, the wastewater contamination fluctuates, with a high percentage of organic material (undissolved remains, greases, cooking oils, proteins, spices, vegetables as well as sugar, vinegar) and with high concentration of salt, chlorine, cleaning, colouring and disinfection agents.

 Processing effluents have high amounts of contaminants such as TSS, biological oxygen demand (BOD), chemical oxygen demand (COD), fat, oil and grease (FOG) as well as nitrogen and phosphorus.